Baymax005/DPG/docs/ARCHITECTURE.md

 ## System Overview

-The Decentralized Payment Gateway (DPG) is built on a **microservices architecture** that ensures scalability, maintainability, and resilience.
-The system is designed to handle millions of concurrent users and process billions of dollars in transactions annually.
+The Decentralized Payment Gateway (DPG) is built on a **hybrid centralized-decentralized architecture** that combines the security of blockchain with the speed of traditional databases.
+This ensures scalability, performance, and transparency while handling millions of concurrent users and processing billions of dollars in transactions annually.

+> **See [HYBRID_ARCHITECTURE.md](./HYBRID_ARCHITECTURE.md)** for detailed explanation of our centralized + decentralized approach.

 ---

 ## Architecture Principles

+1. **Hybrid Architecture**: Blockchain for custody, database for trading (see HYBRID_ARCHITECTURE.md)
-1. **Microservices**: Independent, loosely coupled services
+2. **Microservices**: Independent, loosely coupled services
-2. **Event-Driven**: Asynchronous communication via message queues
+3. **Event-Driven**: Asynchronous communication via message queues
-3. **API-First**: All services expose well-documented APIs
+4. **API-First**: All services expose well-documented APIs
-4. **Cloud-Native**: Designed for containerization and orchestration
+5. **Cloud-Native**: Designed for containerization and orchestration
-5. **Security by Design**: Security integrated at every layer
+6. **Security by Design**: Security integrated at every layer
-6. **High Availability**: 99.9%+ uptime through redundancy
+7. **High Availability**: 99.9%+ uptime through redundancy
-7. **Scalability**: Horizontal scaling for all services
+8. **Scalability**: Horizontal scaling for all services
+9. **Transparency**: Daily proof of reserves via Merkle trees

 ---